TimBoleslawsky/data-science-vault/Notes/The Hierarchy of Linear Models.md

 ```

 ### Mixture Models
 Whenever there are different causes for the same observation, then a *mixture model* may be useful.
 A mixture model uses more than one simple probability distribution to model a mixture of causes.
 These mixture models can be seen as a preliminary for hierarchical models (often solve similar problems).
-More on mixture models here: [[Mixture Models]].
+More on mixture models here: [Mixture Models](Mixture%20Models.md).
 ## Multilevel (Hierarchical) Models
 These extend GLMs by introducing varying (random) effects, so parameters can differ across groups but still share information through partial pooling.
 They are more generative and reduce overfitting.